mrsilver76/tunelift/README.md

 - Forklift icon by nawicon - Flaticon (https://www.flaticon.com/free-icons/forklift)

 ## Version history

+### 1.1.0 (xx August 2025)
+- Added `-nc` (`--no-check`) to disable GitHub version checks.
+- Added `-c` (`--close`) to close iTunes after export, but only when TuneLift launched it.
+- Fixed minor formatting issue when displaying the number of tracks exported.
+- Corrected conversion of .NET build numbers to semantic version strings.
+- Improved logger performance by keeping log files open instead of repeatedly opening and closing them.
+- Refactored the code to use separate static classes to improve organisation, readability, and maintainability.
+- Relocated FAQs to a dedicated document for a cleaner, more readable README.

 ### 1.0.0 (23 June 2025)
 - 🏁 Declared as the first stable release.